darshanpv/Rasa_NLU/README.md

 ```sh
 $ docker ps
 ```
-- Attach to docker to see the running logs.
+- Attach terminal to docker to see the running logs.
 ```sh
 $ docker attach nlu
 ```